alychinque/ChinquePortfolioWebsite/README.md

 * <strong>Result</strong> 🏆: The Responsiveness of the site works as expected, no elements or content escape their boundaries or are hard to see on any device.
 * <strong>Verdict</strong> ✅: This test has passed and therefore the site is responsive.

+<strong>Design -</strong>
+* <strong>Plan</strong> 📝:The overall design of the site had to be bold and use exciting colours and imagery.
+Using vibrant colours like green and orange not only provides great contrast but work well for provoking emotional responses.
+Using sites like LINK allowed me to search for the perfect colours.
+* <strong>Implementation</strong> 🏭: Adding these colours easily use these colours in multiple places at ease and therefore testing quickly and efficiently.
+* <strong>Result</strong> 🏆: The colours chosen work well for the theme of the site.
+* <strong>Verdict</strong> ✅: This test has passed and the overall colour scheme fits well for the purpose of the site.

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.